Handmade Rakhi is the best way to show affection for your brother. Know with us how to make Rakhi at home.

 - A small picture of a Goddess or religious symbol

-Take a colored thread and tie about 5 golden beads and a small button after it.
+Take a coloured thread and tie about five golden beads and a small button after it.
 Repeat this along the entire length of the thread.
 Paste any religious picture or symbol on the button in the middle of the thread.
 Your homemade Rakhi is ready.

 Method 12: Paper Flower Bouquet

-- Three Colored paper sheets (1 red, 1 green, 1 brown)
+- Three Colored paper sheets (1 red, one green, one brown)